Corps of Gendarmerie of Vatican City: Band

 In October 2007, the band is the heir to the Papal Gendarmerie band founded in 1851 and in turn descended from the musical formations of the body of the Pontifical Velites.
 The band is made up of about 100 musicians and volunteers coming from the Italian military bands such as the Italian Army Music Band and the National Carabinieri Band.

-Training and operations

-The Gendarmerie are responsible for policing the whole of Vatican City State (however the Italian Polizia di Stato and sometimes Italian Carabinieri patrol St. Peter's Square).

-Twenty of the one hundred and thirty-eight Vatican officers have received “special training” for countering “anti-terrorist actions”.
-Some of these officers accompany the Pope during his international travels.